Best Mutual Funds for Lumpsum Investments in India

 However, some funds may levy an exit load if redeemed before a specified duration.

-Lumpsum returns depend on several factors, such as the type of fund, market movements, and duration of investment.
+Lumpsum investment returns depend on several factors, such as the type of fund, market movements, and duration of investment.
 Equity-oriented funds are exposed to market-linked fluctuations, whereas debt funds are structured around fixed-income instruments and may behave differently.
 There is no fixed or guaranteed return rate.

 Whether a lumpsum investment is good or not depends on market conditions, investment objectives, and the fund category chosen.
 Lumpsum investments may benefit from long-term growth but remain exposed to market volatility in the short term.